IanWhitney/rdd_presentation/presentation.md

   1. Document feature
   2. Test feature
   3. Implement feature
+  4. Refactor
-  4. Goto 1 and revise
+  5. Goto 1 and revise

 Works great even for features you're not sure you want